0xC4aE1e5/86boxInstallers/README.md

 2. Click the latest release that was built successfully.
 3. Download the artifact you would like.

+Notes:

-Note: For some reason Windows Defender detects these installers as malicious software.
+1. For some reason Windows Defender detects these installers as malicious software.
 This is a false positive.
+2. This might be out of date.
+It uploads on the 15th of every day.